 Finally, click in an empty space within the room under the clerestory to select it and click the Open Object edit button.

-On the Structure panel of the Room Specification dialog, uncheck Ceiling Over This Room and click OK.
+On the Structure panel of the Room Specification dialog that opens, remove the check beside Flat Ceiling Over This Room, then click OK.

 Create 3D views of both the interior and exterior to see the results.